Thermal Emission of Gravitational Waves from Weak to Strong Coupling: Thermal emission rate at strong coupling

 \subsection{Holographic analysis of the thermal emission rate}

-The gauge/gravity duality, also known as holography, is a relation between a quantum field theory and a theory of gravity in at least one extra dimension (see Ref.~\cite{nastase2007introduction} and references therein for an extended discussion).
-The earliest example of this duality, the so-called AdS/CFT correspondence~\cite{Maldacena:1997re}, establishes a relation between $\N=4$ $SU(N_c)$ SYM in the large number of colours $N_c\rightarrow \infty$ and the large t'Hoft coupling limit $\lambda=g^2_{\text{YM}} N_c$ and type IIB supergravity on an AdS$_5\times$S$^5$ background, whose metric is given by
+The gauge/gravity duality, also known as holography, is a relation between a quantum field theory and a theory of gravity in at least one extra dimension (see~\cite{Aharony:1999ti} for a review).
+The earliest example of this duality, the so-called AdS/CFT correspondence~\cite{Maldacena:1997re}, establishes a relation between $\N=4$ $SU(N_c)$ SYM in the large number of colors $N_c\rightarrow \infty$ and the large 't Hooft coupling $\lambda\rightarrow\infty$ limits, for $\lambda\equiv g^2_{\text{YM}}N_c$, and type IIB supergravity on an AdS$_5\times$S$^5$ background, whose metric is given by

 with $R$ the radius of AdS and $d\Omega_5^2$ the metric of a unit five-sphere.
 For the vacuum of $\N=4$, the function $f(r)=1$.
-For a thermal system, the function $f(r)$ transforms into $f(r)=1-r_0^4/r^4$ and Eq.~\eqref{eq:AdS-CFT-metric} therefore accounts for the black-brane metric, with $r_0$ representing the position of the event horizon.
+For a thermal system, the function $f(r)$ transforms into $f(r)=1-r_0^4/r^4$ and Eq.~\eqref{eq:AdS-CFT-metric} therefore accounts for the black brane metric, with $r_0$ representing the position of the event horizon.
 In the latter case, the temperature of the dual field theory is the Hawking temperature of the black brane, $T=r_0/\pi R^2$.
 Since the observables we describe in this paper are not charged under the $R$-current, we will not consider excitations of the five-sphere and, therefore, it will suffice to restrict ourselves to the five-dimensional part of the background.
 Introducing a new radial coordinate $u=r_0^2/r^2$, the metric may be rewritten as

 According to the dictionary of the gauge/gravity duality, bulk fields in the gravity theory couple to local operators in the dual quantum field theory.
-More specifically, for each possible operator $\mathcal O(x)$ and its corresponding point-dependent source $\phi(x)$, we can assign a dual bulk field $\Phi(x,u)$ whose value at the boundary identifies with $\phi(x)$~\cite{casalderrey2014gauge}.
+More specifically, for each possible operator $\mathcal O(x)$ and its corresponding point-dependent source $\phi(x)$, we can assign a dual bulk field $\Phi(x,u)$ whose value at the boundary identifies with $\phi(x)$~\cite{Aharony:1999ti,Witten:1998qj,Gubser:1998bc}.